-This worksheet deals with the grammatical structure of ‘used to’.
+This lesson plan deals with the grammatical structure of ‘used to’.
 Students will discover how to use the structure, go back to their school days and watch a video presenting what education looked like in the past and what it looks like now.

 INTRODUCING AND PRACTISING USED TO

 First, as a warm-up task, students discuss two questions about their school years.
 Next, they move to the grammar point.
 They have to read the sentences (all of them with ‘used to’) and answer the questions which will help them understand how the structure is used and built.
 To practise, in the next task they have to find and correct mistakes in the given sentences.
 In the last exercise on the structure, students change the sentences the second exercise so that they are true for them.

 Before watching the video, students get some vocab to learn.
 They need to read some questions and match the underlined words to their meanings.
 Then, they need to discuss these questions (e.g. in pairs).
 The video comprehension task is a true/false task.
 Students watch the video, do the task, change false sentences so that they are true.
 All of the sentences includes the structure of ‘used to’.
 Finally, students discuss changes in education in their countries.